Associate’s Degree in Counseling

 Navarro College

-Individuals considering a career as a school counselor have many degree options to choose from.
 Navarro College offers an online Associate of Applied Science (AAS) in Child Development that teaches students about early childhood development, teaching and learning strategies, and child psychology.
 Because some states require teaching experience or a related degree, this program may be a good option for prospective school counselors who wish to work with younger school-age children.
-This associate’s degree is comprised of 60 semester credits that take at least two years to complete, with courses such as Families, Schools, and Community; Child Guidance; and Administration of Programs for Children.
-The program also includes two practicums in child development and an optional specialization in developmental disabilities.
+This associate’s degree takes 60 credit hours to complete, with courses such as Families, Schools, and Community; Child Guidance; and Administration of Programs for Children.
 To apply, individuals must submit high school or GED transcripts and placement test scores for a fall start.
 Child development certificate programs are also offered through the college online.

 University of Arkansas-Cossatot Community College

-Another online psychology degree option is the Associate of Science (AS) in Psychology offered by Cossatot Community College at the University of Arkansas.
-This fully-online program requires students to complete 60 semester credits over two years of full-time study.
+Another online psychology degree option is the Associate of Science (AS) in Psychology offered by Cossatot Community College at the University of Arkansas (UA Cossatot).
+This fully-online program requires students to complete 60 credit hours over two years of full-time study.
 The degree can prepare students for more advanced counseling study as it covers several areas of psychology including developmental and abnormal psychology.
 Applicants work with an admissions advisor to meet enrolment requirements and develop a degree plan.
 New students are admitted throughout the year for fall, spring, and summer term start dates with part-time or full-time options.
 For those interested in further psychology study, the program is pre-approved for transfer applicants to the Bachelor of Science (BS) degree in psychology at Southern Arkansas University, the University of Central Arkansas, or Arkansas Tech University.

 To learn more about the educational requirements, steps to licensure, and job outlook for different types of counseling careers, read our counseling career pages.